gsamokovarov/jump/README.md

 /Users/genadi/development/rails
 ```

 Notice the `jump` command instead of the `j` shell function helper. `j` will always treat its input as search terms.
-It may apply some heuristics to the way the input looks, but it will never accept arguments or switches.
+It may apply some heuristics to how the input looks, but it will never accept arguments or switches.
 Here is where the `jump` command comes in.
-It is bundled with lots of helpers to make your j life easier.
+It is bundled with lots of helpers to make your `j` life easier.
 The pins are one of them.

 Try `jump --help` for all those hidden (**not** not-documented ones) features.

 ## Is it like autojump or z?